CheeseFizz/WorkoutTracker/README.md

 - [ ] Best weight/reps on particular set? (i.e. only got 7 reps on set 3 last week at x weight, but got 8 this week)
 - [ ] Cleaner source / test layout
   - might not be a stretch, depending on how annoyed I get at having all of my code in the same directory...
+- [ ] 'Installer' for Windows and Linux
+  - [ ] Create user data directory for storing saved objects
+  - [ ] OS specific launcher (.ps1 and shortcut, .sh and symlink)
+- [ ] 'Uninstaller' for Windows and Linux
+  - [ ] Delete all artifacts belonging to the program

 ## Build Instructions
 TBD